SpenceKonde/ATTinyCore/README.md

 All available clock options for the selected processor will be shown in the Tools -> Clock menu.

-Options marked with a * are "UART frequencies" - these divide evenly to common baud rates, so you can get a perfect match if this is required for your application - typical UART use cases do not require running at one of these UART frequencies.
+`*` These weird crystals are "UART frequencies" - these divide evenly to common baud rates, so you can get a perfect match if this is required for your application - typical UART use cases do not require running at one of these UART frequencies.
 These are not available for chips without a UART in versions of ATTinyCore older than 1.1.5.

-** **Warning** Options marked with ** are slow enough that many ISP programmers may not be able to program them.
+`**` These options are slow enough that many ISP programmers may not be able to program them.
 Depending on the ISP programmer (and in some cases the firmware on it), there may be a setting or jumper to slow the SCK frequency down for programming these parts, or it may automatically figure it out.
 The SCK frequency must be less than 1/6th of the system clock for ISP programming.
 Before using a such a low clock speed, consider whether you might be able to get lower power consumption by running at a higher base clock while staying in sleep most of the time - this results in fewer programming headaches, and in many (but not all) use cases results in comparable or lower power consumption.

-*** The 4MHz internal option is useful if you are running near the minimum voltage - the lowest voltage for most of these parts is 1.8v, and at that voltage, they are only rated for 4MHz maximum.
+`***` The 4MHz internal option is useful if you are running near the minimum voltage - the lowest voltage for most of these parts is 1.8v, and at that voltage, they are only rated for 4MHz maximum.
+This starts up at 1 MHz and then switches to 4 MHz.
+Hence, bootloader performance is very slow, as it doesn't (yet) do this itself.

+`†` These speeds support USB when used with the internal clock.
+Available on Micronucleus boards only.

+`‡` Aggressively tuned internal oscillators have to be slowed down when writing to EEPROM, and then sped back up.
+We attempt to correct millis timekeeping for this, but you may still see timing glitches.
+Please report any hangs or other bad behavior you observe with these, as this is a very new feature, and more aggressive measures to prevent CPU glitches may be required.

 **Warning** When using weird clock frequencies (those other than 16MHz, 8MHz, 4MHz, 2MHz, 1MHz, 0.5MHz), micros() is 4-5 times slower (~ 110 clocks) (It reports the time at the point when it was called, not the end, however, and the time it gives is pretty close to reality - w/in 1% or so).
 This combination of performance and accuracy is the result of hand tuning for these clock speeds.
-For other clock speeds (for example, if you add your own), it will be slower still - hundreds of clock cycles - though the numbers will be reasonably accurate. millis() is not effected, only micros() and delay().
+For other clock speeds (for example, if you add your own), it will be slower still - hundreds of clock cycles - though the numbers will be reasonably accurate, and reflect the time when it was called. millis() is not effected, only micros() and delay().

-This differs from the behavior of official Arduino core - the "stock" micros() executes equally fast at all clock speeds, but simply returns wrong values for "weird" clock speeds.
+This differs from the behavior of official Arduino core - the "stock" micros() executes equally fast at all clock speeds, but simply returns wrong values for "weird" clock speeds (64/(clock speed in microseconds, rounded down to integer), rounded down to integer.
+12.8 MHz is a special case and is handled exactly.

 #### Using external CLOCK on 48, 88, and 828 (new in 1.3.3)
 These parts do not support using an external crystal.
 External Clock, however, is supported - this requires an external clock source (not just a crystal) connected to the CLKI pin. **DANGER** if this clock source is not present, you must supply a clock source to CLKI pin before it can be reprogrammed, including to use a different clock source.
-Unlike the parts which support a crystal, where this "potentially dangerous" clock option is not available in the menus because there are menu options for the supported speeds with a crystal as a clock source, so the procedure below can be used.
-On the 48/88/828, these menu options will enable the external CLOCK option. **This is not the same as external crystal - do not use this option if you are unsure about the difference between external clock and external crystal!**
+The external CLOCK option is available through the IDE only for parts which don't support an external crystal. **This is not the same as external crystal - do not use this option if you are unsure about the difference between external clock and external crystal!** External clock sources are commonly sold as "oscillators", we recommend the KC5032A-series for it's low cost and wide operating voltage range of 1.6~5.5v (ie, the entire operating range of these parts!).
+Every other oscillator available from Digikey has a narrower voltage range (often 3.3v or 5v +/- 10%)

 #### Using external CLOCK (instead of crystal) on other parts
 The use of an external clock - that is, a single wire with an appropriate clock signal is supplied to the XTAL1 pin from an external source, is possible using this core.
 This is an advanced feature, and is not supported directly through the IDE (except as noted above) to reduce the risk of people confusing it with external crystal and bricking their chips (if external clock is set as clock source when actually using external crystal, you must supply a clock signal on XTAL1 to program the chip again, including to set it to use a crystal again).
 To use an external clock: